PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 | `reduce()`  | Applies a function to reduce the array to a single value.   | `let totalLength = fruits.reduce((total, fruit) => total + fruit.length, 0);` | `16 (sum of lengths of all fruit names)`           |

 </div>

+## Function in Javascript

+A function is a block of code designed to perform a particular task.
+Functions are one of the fundamental building blocks in JavaScript enabling code reusability & modularity.